yorukot/superfile/website/src/content/docs/getting-started/tutorial.md

 Now let us introduce how to operate the File panel

-First of all, if you don’t want to see dotfiles, you can press `ctrl+h` which will hide all dotfiles
+First of all, if you don’t want to see dotfiles, you can press `.` which will hide all dotfiles

-Then if you think you will use this folder frequently, you can also put it on the sidebar, just press `ctrl+p` to pin or unpin
+Then if you think you will use this folder frequently, you can also put it on the sidebar, just press `P` to pin or unpin

 When you focus on the file panel you can press `up` or `k` to up press `down` or `j` to down